BiTimeBERT: Extending Pre-Trained Language Representations with Bi-Temporal Information: Experimental Results

 \subsubsection{Recurring events.}

-For recurring events, we also collected ten short queries (named entities) representing important and periodical example events: "Summer Olympic Games", "FIFA World Cup", "Asian Games", "Commonwealth Games", "World Chess Championship", "United States presidential election", "French presidential election", "United Kingdom general election", "United States senate election", "United States midterm election".
-Note that as these events also occurred before 1987, we additionally compare them with the temporal expressions under year granularity within time period from "1966" to "1986".
-Thus, the two ranked lists of dates are obtained, corresponding to the queries compared with time period from "1966" to "1986" and with one from "1987" to "2007".
-As shown in Figure~\ref{tab_casestudy} (right), TimeBERT also performs the best, indicating that most occurrence dates of the recurring events appeared at the top of the list.
-In addition, when estimating the dates outside the time span of our pre-trained corpora, NYT corpus, TimeBERT also obtains good performance.
+For recurring events, we also collected 10 short queries representing important and periodical example events: "Summer Olympic Games", "FIFA World Cup", "Asian Games", "Commonwealth Games", "World Chess Championship", "United States presidential election", "French presidential election", "United Kingdom general election", "United States senate election", "United States midterm election".
+Note that as these events also occurred before 1987, we additionally compare them with the temporal expressions under year granularity within the time period from "1966" to "1986".
+Thus, two ranked lists of dates are obtained.
+As shown in Table~\ref{tab_casestudy} (right), BiTimeBERT also performs the best, indicating that most occurrence dates appeared at the top of the list.
+Moreover, when estimating dates outside the time span of the pre-training corpus, i.e., from "1966" to "1986", BiTimeBERT also obtains good performance.

-These results also indicate that TimeBERT successfully fuse both domain knowledge and task-awareness knowledge from temporal news collection during pre-training phase, and is able to construct effective word representations and capture temporal aspects of the queries, even for very short queries.
+These results also indicate that BiTimeBERT successfully fuses both domain knowledge and task-oriented knowledge extracted from temporal news collection during the pre-training phase, and is able to construct effective word representations that capture temporal aspects of queries, even very short queries.